Harika7075/AgriMind-AI-Smart-Crop-Weather-Intelligence-System/README.md

 ![Project Demo](project_demo.gif)

-The above demonstration shows the working of the AgriMind AI system, including user input collection, crop prediction, and visualization of agricultural insights.
+The demonstration above shows how users can enter agricultural parameters and receive intelligent crop recommendations through the AgriMind AI platform.

 ---